STEP 1: Create Metadata Schema

 Go to Project > [Your Project Title] > Queue > Annotate.

-The Project Annotate Queue appears with a list of audio files for labelling.
+The Project Annotate Queue appears with a list of audio files for labeling.

 -